biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 it needs wls_setting and when identifier is not provided it will use the 'default'.

-xaproperties are case sensitive and should be provided as comma separated key=value.
-Use WLST and run ls() in the JDBCXAParams component of your datasource to determine the valid XA properties which can be set.
+xaproperties are case sensitive and should be provided as an array containing all values.Use WLST and run ls() in the JDBCXAParams component of your datasource to determine the valid XA properties which can be set.

 or use puppet resource wls_datasource

-    # this will use default as wls_setting identifier
+    # this will use default as wls_setting identifier, no XA properties
     wls_datasource { 'hrDS':
       ensure                           => 'present',
       connectioncreationretryfrequency => '0',